VianneyMI/monggregate/docs/how-to/commons/select-a-nested-document.md

-This guide will show you how to select and return nested documents directly.
+This guide shows how to extract and work with nested documents in MongoDB.

-This is a common use case that one can face when working with a collection where relations are materialized by embedded documents.
+## When to Use This

-We will use the `listingsAndReviews` collection from the `sample_airbnb` database.
+This approach is useful when working with collections that embed related documents instead of using separate collections.
+Common examples include:

-This collection represents AirBnB listings.
+- Comments embedded in blog posts
-The `reviews` do not have their own collection, they are embedded in a `reviews` field in the `listingsAndReviews` collection.
+- Reviews embedded in product listings

-## **What Do We Want to Achieve ?**
+- Address details embedded in user profiles

-We want to select all the reviews of a given reviewer.
+## Example: Finding Reviews by a Specific Reviewer

-## **How ?**
+We'll use the `listingsAndReviews` collection from the `sample_airbnb` database, where reviews are embedded within listing documents.

-This can be achieved by combining three stages:
+### The Pipeline Approach

-* `$unwind` to deconstruct the `reviews` array
+To extract all reviews by a specific reviewer, we'll use three stages:

-* `$replaceRoot` to promote the `reviews` field to the root of the document
+1. `$unwind`: Deconstruct the `reviews` array into individual documents
-* `$match` to select the documents that match the given reviewer
+2. `$replaceRoot`: Promote each review to become the root document

-Thus the following pipeline will return all the reviews of the reviewer with the `reviewer_id:2961855`:
+3. `$match`: Filter for the specific reviewer

 ```python
 # /!\    /!\    /!\
 # Imports
 # and boilerplate code